Mark Whiteley & Cerianne Roberts during our 56 night national tour of Charity Shops with Burt n Joyce

-I believe that audiences want to travel with me, to escape their normal lives’ and join in my missions.
+I believe that audiences want to travel with me, to escape their normal lives’ and join in.
 I believe that learning through art should be entertaining.

 I believe that we should inspire our audiences to make the world a better, kinder, stronger place.

 I have put stories everywhere, in houses, in barns, in fields, shops, schools and a few theatres.
-I have inspired writers, educators and directors; I’ve put issues under the spotlight and educated many.
+I have inspired writers, educators and directors; I’ve put issues under the spotlight and educated myself and many others.
 I have teased audiences and turned my back on the system that creates mundane fodder.

 If you dare to ask an audience, to speak to them honestly you will be amazed where they want to go and what they want to see and feel.
 My story begins when the audience engages and it finishes years down the line.